mattburnett-repo/nestjs-api-template/README.md

 Find the app at [localhost:4000](localhost:4000).
 You should see a 'hello world' message.

 Find the Swagger / OpenAPI docs at [localhost:4000/api](localhost:4000/api).
-You should see a Swagger page for 'example', 'users' and 'auth'.
-Schemas are displayed at the bottom.
+You should see a Swagger page displaying 'example', 'users' and 'auth'.

 You can then build out data seeders for your database.
 This template uses `factories` and `seeders`.
 You can find examples in their own folders under the `src/db` folder, which you can run to get a sense of how the seeding process works.